 - "Homo for the Holidays", where Queer Duck and Openly Gator visit Queer Duck's family for the holidays.

-- Chuck Cunningham Syndrome: Queer Duck's straight brother Lucky and his nephew Little Lucky were phased out of the series in later episodes, to the point that the flashback of Queer Duck's birth in "Quack Doctor" inferred that Queer Duck was the Ducksteins' only son and Openly Gator's remark on meeting Queer Duck's sister Melissa in "Homo for the Holidays" indicates that Queer Duck has no other siblings.
+- Chuck Cunningham Syndrome: Queer Duck's straight older brother Lucky and his nephew Little Lucky were phased out of the series in later episodes, to the point that the flashback of Queer Duck's birth in "Quack Doctor" inferred that Queer Duck was the Ducksteins' only son and Openly Gator's remark on meeting Queer Duck's sister Melissa in "Homo for the Holidays" indicates that Queer Duck has no other siblings.